• Skip to content

 Dr Tim Wharton

-All of these reflect his interest in territories beyond those linguists and pragmatists traditionally seek to explore.
+All of these reflect the interest I have in territories beyond those linguists and pragmatists traditionally seek to explore.

-Specific areas of enquiry include, but are not limited to:
+Specific areas of enquiry for PhD supervision include, but are not limited to:

 • Pragmatics